Shadwell Basin

-Shadwell Basin is a housing and leisure complex built around a disused dock in Wapping, London.
-The old dock was formerly part of the London Docks, a group of docks built by the London Dock Company at Shadwell and Wapping as part of the wider docks of the Port of London.
+Shadwell Basin is a housing and leisure complex built around a disused dock in the London Borough of Tower Hamlets.
+It is situated on the north side of the river Thames, one mile east (downstream) of the Tower of London and Tower Bridge.

-Today Shadwell Basin is one of the most significant bodies of water surviving from the historical London Docks.
-It is situated on the north side of the river Thames east (downstream) of the Tower of London and Tower Bridge and west (upstream) of Limehouse.
+The basin was formerly part of the London Docks, built by the London Dock Company at Shadwell and Wapping as part of the wider dockland of the Port of London.

 Unlike some of the London Docks which have been landfilled, Shadwell Basin, the most easterly part of the complex, has been retained.
 It is now a maritime square of 2.8 hectares used for recreational purposes (including sailing, canoeing and fishing) and is surrounded on three sides by a waterside housing development designed by British architects MacCormac, Jamieson, Prichard and Wright (MJPW) and constructed 1986–1988.

 The residential buildings are four and five storeys with façades of alternating open arches and enclosed structure, echoing the scale of traditional 19th century dockside warehouses, with a colonnade at quayside.
 It took inspiration from the Royal Albert Dock in Liverpool.
 The development, made up of buildings on Newlands Quay, Maynards Quay and Peartree Lane, was added to the National Heritage List for England by Historic England as Grade II listed in 2018, part of a listing of postmodern buildings.

 Shadwell Basin has Benson Quay on its south-west corner with its south side overlooked by Riverside Mansions in Milk Yard and the Monza Building in Monza Street and, at its south-eastern end, the former Wapping Hydraulic Power Station building.

-On the north side of Shadwell Basin, east of Newlands Quay, St Paul's Church provides a dramatic backdrop with its spire and the St Paul's Church Conservation Area extends to the water's edge with a terraced quayside that includes an outdoor gym.
+St Paul's Church is located to the north of the basin, with the St Paul's Church Conservation Area extends to the water's edge with a terraced quayside that includes an outdoor gym.

 A Scherzer bascule bridge spans one of the entrances on the east side of the basin.
 This was built in the 1930s by the Port of London Authority and was restored by the London Docklands Development Corporation during their redevelopment of the site in the 1980s.

 Shadwell Basin is a popular public route for cyclists, joggers and pedestrians with a walkway alongside the water as part of the linked open spaces and canals between the river and Hermitage Basin near St Katharine Docks to the west.